unspentspace/melbourne/business_case/README.md

 ## Option 3: Do Nothing

 This option involves not doing anything.
 Likely another business or set of individuals will eventually try this, with some degree of success.
-But in the meantime, for the melbourne bitcoin community, options to meet will be limited to parks, pubs and the Blockchain Centre at RMIT (Melbourne Bitcoin Developers meetup).
+But in the meantime, for the Melbourne bitcoin community, options to meet will be limited to parks, pubs, renting council facilities and the Blockchain Centre at RMIT (Melbourne Bitcoin Developers meetup).
+We think this option will not contribute to bitcoin cultural and code contribution development in Melbourne.

 ## Comparison of Options